 Office: +358 40 7085349

-Pekka is a Principal Investigator/Group Leader at BI and Associate Professor of Aging Biology at HiLIFE and Faculty of Biological and Environmental Sciences.
+Pekka is a Principal Investigator/Group Leader at BI and Professor of Aging Biology at HiLIFE and Faculty of Biological and Environmental Sciences.
 He is the Director of the Center of Excellence in Stem Cell Metabolism at the University of Helsinki.
 He also holds a position in Karolinska Institutet, Sweden, where he has a laboratory in the Department of Cell and Molecular Biology.
 Pekka was granted an ERC Starting Grant in 2015 and Consolidator Grant in 2022.